amatus/i-bus-interface/hardware/README.md

-IBUS_adapter board
+I-Bus Adapter board
 ==================

-The IBUS_adapter board is designed to adapt the I-Bus signals to TTL serial at 9600 baud 8E1.
+The I-Bus Adapter board is designed to adapt the I-Bus signals to TTL serial at 9600 baud 8E1.
 The serial pinout is compatible with the Virtuabotix [BT2S] Bluetooth Serial Slave device.